alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 *Hey* means **window** as well as how you interact with a window: **behold**.
 (Gen. 47:23)

 The larger Paleo-Hebrew *Hey* shape (bottom left) is in the red light spectrum and I am unsure if the human eye can detect the red Paleo-Hebrew letter *Hey* shape.
-I live too far north and not in dry desert to observe.
+This is difficult to verify from northern latitudes without dry desert skies.
 The bottom center *Hey* matches both the letter *Hey* and the *behold*.

-This portion of the Milky Way also sits low on the horizon, so it would have been more difficult to see as the light passes through more of earth's atmosphere.
+This portion of the Milky Way also sits low on the horizon, so it would have been more difficult to see as the light passes through more of Earth's atmosphere.

 ---